kaoToto/arena-simulation/README.md

 *Original code for frozen trophy simulation by Kitsune, additional scenarios by Toto*

-### Assumptions and simplifications in the simulation:
+## Assumptions and simplifications in the simulation:

 - All player start at 2500 (simplification)
 - Only 5 heros, with RPS effect
 - Match result are based on Hero RPS effect and power
-- Matchmaking selects random players close to attacker in power and trophies
+- Matchmaking selects random players and the best expected result is then chosen and fought.
+(This might be an extremely effective, thus unrealistic, way to pick an opponent in a match list, it should be quite true for the top players)
 - Players always choose the best match in their match list, match list is limited in size (not 100)
 - There is no revenge (simplification)
 - 3 attacker profiles :